ingonyama-zk/ingo-gpu-challenge/README.md

 # Ingo GPU challenge

 Integer arithmetic is the backbone of cryptographic algorithms.
-However, the typical sizes that provide acceptable security are not directly supported by standard hardware such as CPUs and GPUs.
+However, the typical widths of numbers that provide acceptable security are not directly supported by standard hardware such as CPUs and GPUs.
 Therefore, we need to represent our integers as arrays of multiple "limbs", either 32 or 64 bits in size.

 ## The challenge

-Design a kernel that multiplies pairs 256-bit numbers, getting 512-bit results.
+Design a kernel that multiplies pairs of 256-bit numbers, getting 512-bit results.
 The goal is to maximize the throughput of the mutliplier.

 ## Testing suite